atreyasha/dotfiles/develop.md

 5.  change background name to simpler one and synchronize throughout all references

+6.  keep gnupg, ssh, neomutt and other directories in a private stow repo

 ### System reproducibility

 1.  **TODO** extract all steps list in i3 config file for